alphagov/govuk-developer-docs/source/manual/dns.html.md

 Requests to modify the DNS records for `gov.uk.` should be sent by email to `naming@ja.net` from someone on Jisc's approved contacts list.
-Speak to a senior technologist member of GOV.UK or someone in GOV.UK Replatforming if you need to make a change and don't have access.
+Speak to a member of the senior tech team or someone in GOV.UK Replatforming if you need to make a change and don't have access.